Our Receiving Department opens packages each morning and immediately verifies

 all coins will be returned by Registered Mail, which is the most secure method for

 shipping items of value and will be fully insured.
 For information on rates, please

 (pdf).
 If you wish to ship via Fedex, Express Mail or UPS, you must complete an

-NCS shipping information form.
+shipping information form.